winkjs/wink-eng-lite-model/README.md

 **English lite language model for winkNLP**

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](https://winkjs.org/)
-This is a pre-trained English language model for the winkjs NLP package — [Wink NLP](https://winkjs.org/wink-nlp/).
+This is a pre-trained English language model for the winkjs NLP package — [winkNLP](https://winkjs.org/wink-nlp/).
 The lite model package has a size of under 825KB, which expands to about 2.4MB after installation.
 It is an open-source language model, released under the MIT license.

 It contains models for the following NLP tasks: